ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 http://127.0.0.1:<port_number>/tree/AMPL/atomsci/ddm/examples/tutorials2023
 ```

-There are also examples in [AMPL's Read the Docs](https://ampl.readthedocs.io/en/latest/) on how to use AMPL Framework.
+Also, there are examples in
+[AMPL's Read the Docs](https://ampl.readthedocs.io/en/latest/) on how to use AMPL Framework.

 ---